Murray Art Museum Albury

 Murray Art Museum Albury (abbreviated MAMA) is a contemporary art museum located in Albury, Australia.
-Formerly known as the Albury Regional Art Gallery it was renamed as part of a $10.5 million refurbishment which included renovations to the former gallery building, the neighbouring burrows house and the extensions linking and extending both buildings into QEII Square.
-Space in MAMA has extended from 832m² to 2036m² and has 10 gallery spaces over two levels.
+Formerly known as the Albury Regional Art Gallery it was renamed as part of a $10.5 million refurbishment which included renovations to the former gallery building, the neighbouring Burrows House and the extensions linking and extending both buildings into QEII Square.
+The internal size of the museum expanded from 832m² to 2036m², with an Atrium on the ground floor leading to 7 gallery spaces over two levels.
 The building was designed by architect firm NBRS and Partners.

 On the north facing terrace of the museum is Canvas Eatery, a restaurant operated by Tim Tehan.
 Canvas offers relaxed modern cuisine overlooking QEII Square.

 Collection

-The museum manages the art collection of Albury City Council, an extensive collection of over 2800 items.
+The museum manages the art collection of Albury City Council, an extensive collection of over 3000 items.

 Early acquisitions to the collection were drawn from the Albury Art Prize, which was established in 1947.

 The founding of the National Photography Prize in 1983 encouraged a new focus on contemporary Australian photography, building on some earlier acquisitions.
 The National Photography Prize continues to the present day and continues to be a key source of acquisitions.
 The photography collection comprise over 600 works and is one of the most important of its kind in Australia.
-It includes works by Tracey Moffatt, Max Dupain, Richard Woldendorp, Michael Riley, Destiny Deacon, Olive Cotton, Justine Varga and Phillip Quirk.
+It includes works by Tracey Moffatt, Max Dupain, Richard Woldendorp, Michael Riley, Destiny Deacon, Olive Cotton, Justine Varga and Philip Quirk.

-Other highlights in the permanent collection include works by Russell Drysdale, Margaret Olley, Patrick Hartigan, Lorraine Connelly-Northey, Brook Garru Andrew, and Hany Armanious.
+Other highlights in the permanent collection include works by Russell Drysdale, Margaret Olley, Patrick Hartigan, Lorraine Connelly-Northey, Brook Garru Andrew and Hany Armanious.